-The orientational material below is from the sleepstudy data reanalyzed in Ch.
+The orientational material below is from the sleepstudy data re-analyzed in Ch.
 3 of the excellent (online) book 'lme4: Mixed-effects modeling with R, dated June 25 2010, by Douglas M. Bates.
-The data are included in the lme4 package - and were used again in the 2017 Epidemiology (teaching) article by Weichenthal, Baumgartner and Hanley.
+The data are included in the lme4 package - and were used again in the 2017 Epidemiology (teaching) article Sample Size Estimation for Random-effects Models: Balancing Precision and Feasibility in Panel Studies by Weichenthal, Baumgartner and Hanley.